PLANNING YOUR TRIP

 Wild Camping or Dispersed camping in the USA is generally camping on public lands where a visitor is not required to camp in developed or designated campgrounds.

 This kind of camping is typically not permitted in designated ‘National Parks’ (such as Rocky Mountain National Park) but there are many locations located on the lands managed by the US Forest Service www.fs.fed.us and Bureau of Land Management www.blm.gov where this kind of camping is permitted.

 ➜ How many days do I need to drive around Colorado?

-You can do this in about a week!
-But there are so many monuments and natural wonders to visit it could take you longer, we are happy to show you on a map our favorite places and good routes to get there.
+If you’re looking to rent camper vans in Colorado, Kuku Campers offers rental contracts that last up to a week.
+But there are so many monuments and natural wonders to visit it that could take you longer, and we are happy to show you on a map our favorite places and the best, most scenic routes to get there.

 ➜ Where can I find restrooms and showers?